-- 1. Complete 100 hours in a practicum setting, atleast 40 hours of which are direct counseling. - If you are on the old 48 credit hours degree plan (Legacy Student), complete 160 hours in a practicum setting, at least 60 hours of which are direct counseling. - 2.
+- 1. Complete 300 hours in an internship setting, at least 120 hours of which are direct counseling. - 2.
 Students will develop a comprehensive counseling development plan.
 Students will complete a comprehensive counseling development plan to address limitations and areas needing growth.
 The plan will consist of specific learning goals and objectives. - 3.
 Submit two audio or video recordings of clinical work utilizing the required format outlined herein.
 Each student should submit two (2) counseling videos/audios, or a video/audio and a site visit, or two (2) site visits by the instructor, which demonstrate skills of individual counseling related to some of the following: (a) assessment (intake using biopsychosocial and standardized instrument), (b) treatment planning and goal setting, (c) research-based intervention strategies addressing clients' needs/issues, and/or (d) termination.
 Informed consent forms must be completed before session recording.
 In addition to the session recording, relevant written materials (case summary, session transcript, etc., as specified by the instructor) should be included and will be evaluated.
 Recorded sessions may be selected to be reviewed for instructional purposes during group supervision. - 4.
 Attend an average of 2.5 hours of group supervision as scheduled on syllabus.
 Students are to obtain a total of at least 24 group supervision hours.
-It is the student's responsibility to make up group supervision hours with other instructors teaching field experience courses should students be behind on their hours.
 Students will have opportunities to staff their most difficult cases in-group supervision. - 5.
 Attend weekly individual supervision sessions with both the university supervisor and with the site supervisor.
 You must have at least one hour per week of individual/triadic supervision with your university supervisor and at least one hour per week with your site supervisor. - 6.
 Students must document weekly logs to accurately reflect direct hours, indirect hours, and supervision in a timely manner.
 The hours accrued must be validated by your site supervisor and university supervisor.
 Students must turn in a copy of their weekly logs signed by site supervisor and documentation supporting hours to their instructor each week. - 7.
 Students will be required to complete a pre and post self-assessment for this course which will be included in the portfolio.
-Copies of this pre and post self-assessment will be given to the instructor.
+Copies of this pre and post self-assessment will be given to the instructor. - 8.
+Complete introspective autobiography.
+Should be 3-4 pages in length, APA format.
+Due at the first one-on-one supervision meeting.
+See "Guidelines for Autobiography" in the assignment guidelines folder located on Black Board.
+Student should include information regarding the following: brief introduction to your life and family background.
+Most important is your introspection regarding your life's experiences and how they have contributed to you being the person you are; further, what are your attributes that "fit" counseling?, what are your perceived strengths?, and your areas for growth?
+If your supervisor is someone other than the course instructor, you will need to provide a copy to your supervisor and the instructor.